People often ask, why is engine coolant and antifreeze important? Can’t just water keep the engine cool as well?

 Should I use Ethylene glycol for my car?

-Some vehicles use aluminium blocks, and in this case, it’s also very important to use an ethylene glycol.
+Some vehicles use aluminum blocks, and in this case, it’s also very important to use ethylene glycol.
 Don’t take any risks, check your car repair manual before purchase.

 How much water should I mix my coolant with?